ronggong/musical-onset-efficient/README.md

 # An efficient and reproducible deep learning model for musical onset detection

 The code aims to reproduce the results in the work:
->Toward an efficient and reproducible deep learning model for musical onset detection
+>Towards an efficient and reproducible deep learning model for musical onset detection

 For an interative code demo of this work, please check our [jupyter notebook](https://goo.gl/Y5KAFC).
 You should be able to "open with" google colaboratory